Alli1223/HDR_Compositor/README.md

 make run
 ```

-This builds an image using `Dockerfile.web` with Docker Buildx and starts the app on port 3000.
-Make sure the Buildx component is installed as described in the Docker documentation.
+This builds an image using `Dockerfile.web` with Docker BuildKit enabled and starts the app on port 3000.
+No additional Buildx plugin is required.

 ### Requirements